 Look for ideas online.
-Google “activities school age kids” or “activities tweens”.
+Google “activities school-age kids” or “activities tweens”.
+You can also take part in an au pair webinar on this topic.
 Below is a list of some ideas to get you started.

-- Going fun places (pottery painting, jewelry making, farms, museums, mini-golf, go-karts)
+- Going to fun places (pottery painting, jewelry making, farms, museums, mini-golf, go-karts)*

 - Sports (soccer, tennis, swimming, bicycling, roller skating, ice skating)*

 - Let them teach you to do something they enjoy.
 Kids this age love being the expert.

 - Get outdoors and visit local parks.* You can even make a project of reviewing all the local parks (what kind of equipment they have, is there shade, water fountain?)
 They can write this up and keep, so they remember which ones they want to go to again and which ones to skip in the future.

 - Let them help you search and plan some activities.

 - Check on the APIA Pinterest page and here on our cluster blog for ideas.

 - If you have a GPS, try taking them geocaching.
 Here is a website with all the details.